janosimas/notes/C++/vscode/vscode.md

 ### [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

   Git super powers.
-Has more features than most git gui.
+It has more features than most git GUI.
 In line blame, line history, search, you name it.
 More options than you can manage but don't worry, it works very well with the defaults.

 ### [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph)